History of Azerbaijan: Sallarid dynasty

 The Sallarid dynasty was an Islamic dynasty that ruled the territories of Azerbaijan, as well as Iranian Azerbaijan from 941 until 979.

-In 943-944, the Russians organized a campaign to the Caspian region, which was many times more brutal than the 913/14 March.
+In 943–944, the Russians organized a campaign to the Caspian region, which was many times more brutal than the 913/14 March.
 As a result of this campaign, which affected the economic situation in the region, Barda lost its position and essence as a large city and gave this position to Ganja.

 The Sallaryid dynasty was forced to recognize the rule of the Shaddadids, which strengthened in Ganja in 971.
-Then, they was assimilated by the Seljuk Turks at the end of the 11th century.
+Then, they were assimilated by the Seljuk Turks at the end of the 11th century.

 Shaddadids

 The Shaddadids were a Muslim dynasty that ruled the area between the rivers Kura and Araxes from 951 to 1199 AD.

 Muhammad ibn Shaddad was considered the founder of the Shaddadid dynasty.
-Taking advantage of the weakening of Sallarids, Muhammad ibn Shaddad took control over the city of Dvin and established his state.
+Taking advantage of the weakening of Sallarids, Muhammad ibn Shaddad took control of the city of Dvin and established his state.
 The Shaddadids eventually extended their power over the territories of Azerbaijan and ruled major cities such as Barda and Ganja.

 Fadl ibn Muhammad built the Khodaafarin Bridges along the Aras River to reconnect the territories between the north and south banks of Aras.
 In 1030, he organized an expedition against the Khazar khaganate.

-In 1030, a new attack on Shirvanshahs by 38 Russian ships took place, Shirvanshah Manučehr was heavily defeated.
+In 1030, a new attack on Shirvanshahs by 38 Russian ships took place.
+Shirvanshah Manučehr was heavily defeated.
 At that time, Fadl I's son Askuya rebelled in Beylagan.
 Fadl I's loyal son Musa paid money to the Russians to save Beylagan.
 As a result, Askuya's revolt was suppressed, and he was executed.